eCircuit Center

 .NOISE V(4) V1 5

-2. Find the total power spectral density and total voltage spectral density at node 4.
+2. Add noise contributions from all resistors to find the total power spectral density S and total voltage spectral density N at node 4.

-3. Calculate the transfer function V(4) / V1 to determine the total noise referred to the
+3. Calculate the transfer function V(4) / V1 to determine the total voltage spectral density N referred to the input source V1.

 CIRCUIT INSIGHT Simulate the SPICE file RES_NOISE.CIR.
 To recap, this circuit implements a simple resistor divider (Gain = 1/2) followed by an amplifier (Gain = 1) with a low-pass filter (fc = 1MHz).